tomaszj/dotfiles/README.md

     * vim-surround (with vim-repeat) for easy editing of surrounding delimiters
     * Command-t plugin for easy file access (use ,t to open the selection pop-up, Ctrl+C to dismiss it)
     * vim-airline for improved status line
+    * vim-bufferline for easy display of used buffers in the status line
     * vim-easymotion for vimperator-like finding (use ,,\<motion\>, e.g. ,,w)
     * sparkup for Zen Coding (try div#header[param=value] > ul > li\*3 < p{Waaat?} and hit Ctrl+E)
     * yankstack for cycling through last yank items when pasting (use Ctrl+p after pasting)